The Cavern Club

-The Cavern Club is a nightclub on Mathew Street, Liverpool, England.
+The Cavern Club is a music venue on Mathew Street, Liverpool, England.

-The Cavern Club opened in 1957 as a jazz club, later becoming a centre of the rock and roll scene in Liverpool in the late 50s and early 1960s.
+The Cavern Club opened on 16 January 1957 as a jazz club, later becoming a centre of the rock and roll scene in Liverpool in the late 1950s and early 1960s.
 The club became closely associated with Merseybeat and regularly played host to the Beatles in their early years.

-The Cavern Club closed and opened on a new site in 1973 and was filled in during construction work on the Merseyrail underground rail loop.
+The Cavern Club closed in 1973 and was filled in during construction work on the Merseyrail underground rail loop.
 It reopened in 1984.
+It was temporarily closed again from 1989 to 1991, and has been open ever since.

 History of the Cavern Club

 Early history

 Alan Sytner, having been inspired by the jazz district in Paris where there were a number of clubs in cellars, returned to Liverpool and strove to open a club similar to the Le Caveau de la Huchette jazz club.
 He eventually found a fruit warehouse where people were leasing the cellar, which had been used as an air raid shelter in World War II.
 Tropical fruit used to be stored there and during warm months the scent from the ripening fruit was absorbed into the sandstone brickwork.
 When the club was packed with dancing and smoking teenagers, the heat produced resulted in the bricks sweating and the sweet fruit odour was absorbed into their clothing.
 After leaving, fans at bus stops could be identified as having visited the club by the pleasant 'Cavern Perfume' on their clothes.

 The club opened on 16 January 1957 and the first act to perform there was the Merseysippi Jazz Band.
 Local commercial artist Tony Booth created the poster artwork for the opening night.
 He later became the original poster artist for the Beatles.

 What started as a jazz club eventually became a hangout for skiffle groups.
-Whilst playing golf with Sytner's father, Dr. Joseph Sytner, Nigel Walley – who had left school at 15 to become an apprentice golf professional at the Lee Park Golf Club – asked Dr. Sytner if his son could book The Quarrymen at The Cavern, which was one of three jazz clubs he managed.
+Whilst playing golf with Sytner's father, Dr. Joseph Sytner, Nigel Walley – who had left school at 15 to become an apprentice golf professional at the Lee Park Golf Club – asked Dr. Sytner if his son could book the Quarrymen at The Cavern, which was one of three jazz clubs he managed.
 Dr. Sytner suggested that the band should play at the golf club first, so as to assess their talent.
 Sytner phoned Walley a week later and offered the band an interlude spot playing skiffle between the performances of two jazz bands on Wednesday, 7 August 1957.